 Of all the places this call-to-action exists on the website, including the home page, blog articles, service pages and agent profiles, it is the pages relating to listings that this call-to-action performs best.

-Below are the results from the past 7 days alone.
-Notice also that the quality of the lead is much stronger than other sources.
+Below are the results from a recent 7 day period – notice also that the quality of the lead is much stronger than other sources throughout the website.

 This simple strategy proves a really important point: If your email and SMS campaigns are directing people to the major portals or social media, you’re missing a huge opportunity.
 Be selfish about where you send your potential buyers and sellers.
 It pays to make your website their first and final destination.

-If you’re thinking of rebuilding your website in 2020, or you’ve already started the process, don’t just build another real estate website.
-There’s far too many of those out there already and they’re not all that effective.
+If you’re thinking of rebuilding your website, or you’ve already started the process, don’t just build another real estate website.
+There are far too many of those out there already and they’re not all that effective.